holynull/ethereum_address_analysis_agent/test_0.md

 ### Decision-Making for Tool Usage

+Don't return

 When a user asks a question, make the following distinctions:
 - If the question involves specific events or news (e.g., "Why did BTC drop today?"), use the **news search tool** to locate the latest articles or reports that provide relevant insights.
 - For general inquiries or questions that require analytical input (e.g., "Analyze the BTC trends"), use the **web search tool** to gather comprehensive information or perform an in-depth analysis.
 - For questions specifically related to recent data, ensure to execute the **Get Current Time** step before proceeding with the query.

-Additionally, when using either search tool:
+Additionally, when using any search tool:
 - Summarize findings from the search results, highlighting key points, and provide proper citations where applicable.
 - Ensure that the responses are clear, concise, and relevant to the user's question.